MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 ## Step 7: Troubleshoot blocking issues

 Lock acquisition is used to protect resources in a database system.
-If locks are acquired for a long time and other sessions end up waiting for those locks, you're faced with a blocking scenario.
+If locks are acquired for a long time, and other sessions end up waiting for those locks, you're faced with a blocking scenario.

 Short blocking happens on database systems like SQL Server all the time.
-But prolonged blocking and especially one where most or all queries are waiting for a lock may result in entire server being perceived as not responding.
+But prolonged blocking, especially when most or all queries are waiting for a lock, may result in the entire server being perceived as not responding.

 Use the following methods to troubleshoot the issue:

-- Identify the head blocking session by looking at `blocking_session_id` in [sys.dm_exec_requests](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql) DMV output or BlkBy column in `sp_who2` stored procedure output
+- Identify the head blocking session by looking at `blocking_session_id` in [sys.dm_exec_requests](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql) DMV output or BlkBy column in `sp_who2` stored procedure output.
-- Then find the query(s) that the head blocking chain executes  (what is holding locks for a prolonged period)
+- Then, find the query(s) that the head blocking chain executes  (what is holding locks for a prolonged period).
-- If no queries are actively running on the head blocking session, then there could have been an orphaned transaction due to application issues
+- If no queries are actively running on the head blocking session, then there could have been an orphaned transaction due to application issues.
-- Redesign or tune the head blocking query to run faster, or reduce the number of queries inside a transaction
+- Redesign or tune the head blocking query to run faster, or reduce the number of queries inside a transaction.
-- Examine the transaction isolation used in the query and adjust
+- Examine the transaction isolation used in the query and adjust.

 For detailed troubleshooting of blocking scenarios, see [Understand and resolve SQL Server blocking problems](/sql/performance/understand-resolve-blocking#detailed-blocking-scenarios).

 ## Step 8: Troubleshoot scheduler issues (non-yielding, deadlocked scheduler, non-yielding IOCP listener, resource monitor)

 SQL Server uses a cooperative scheduling mechanism (Schedulers) to expose its threads to the OS for scheduling on the CPU.
-If there are issues related to SQL schedulers, then SQL Server threads may stop processing queries, logins, logouts, etc. As a result, SQL Server may seem unresponsive, partially or completely depending on how many schedulers are affected.
-Scheduler issues are caused by a wide range of problems from product bugs, to external drivers or filter drivers, to hardware issues.
+If there are issues related to SQL schedulers, then SQL Server threads may stop processing queries, logins, logouts, and so on.
+As a result, SQL Server may seem unresponsive, partially or completely, depending on how many schedulers are affected.
+Scheduler issues are caused by a wide range of problems, from product bugs, to external drivers or filter drivers, to hardware issues.

 Follow these steps to troubleshoot these issues: